mannfred/curvr/README.md

 ```
 <br>

-Typically, one would need to be more rigorous with landmarking.
+Typically, one would need to be more methodical with landmarking.
 E.g. we have not told `digitize2d()` what the scale is
 (although curvature is scale invariant, it's still good practice).